kohler/hotcrp/README.md

 ------------

 1. Run `lib/createdb.sh` to create the database.
-Use `lib/createdb.sh OPTIONS` to pass options to MySQL, such as `--user` and `--password`.
-Many MySQL installations require privilege to create tables, so you may need `sudo lib/createdb.sh OPTIONS`.
+Use `lib/createdb.sh OPTIONS` to pass options to MariaDB, such as `--user` and `--password`.
+Many MariaDB installations require privilege to create tables, so you may need `sudo lib/createdb.sh OPTIONS`.
 Run `lib/createdb.sh --help` for more information.
 You will need to decide on a name for your database (no spaces allowed).